toastal/Did-You-Get-The-Message-Commanding-the-New-Elm-Architecture/README.md

 Elm is a ~~functional reactive programming language~~ concurrent functional programming language built from the ground up to a be the best language for building UIs.

-But before we go more into that...
+But before we go more into that…

 * * *